-Lisa Gandy, Shahram Rahimi, Bidyut Gupta
+Shahram Rahimi, Lisa Gandy, Bidyut Gupta

-Department of Computer Science Southern Illinois University Carbondale Carbondale, IL 62901, USA
+Department of Computer Science

+Southern Illinois University Carbondale

+Carbondale, IL 62901, USA

-[lgandy, Rahimi, bidyut]@cs.siu.edu
+[rahimi, lgandy, bidyut]@cs.siu.edu

-Abstract - Clustering algorithms are invaluable methods for organizing data into useful information.
-The CARD Algorithm [1] is one such algorithm that is designed to organize user sessions into profiles, where each profile would highlight a particular type of user.
-The CARD algorithm is a viable candidate for web clustering.
-However it does have limitations such as long execution time.
-In addition, the data preparation for the algorithm's requirements employs concepts that are incomplete.
-These limitations of the algorithm will be explored and modified to yield a more practical and efficient algorithm.
+Abstract - Clustering algorithms are widely used methods for organizing data into useful information.
+The Competitive Agglomeration for Relational Data (CARD) Algorithm is one such clustering algorithm that is designed to organize user sessions into profiles, where each profile would highlight a particular type of user.
+The CARD algorithm is a viable candidate for web clustering; however, it does have limitations such as an extended execution time.
+In addition, the methods that prepare the input data for the CARD algorithm's use employs concepts which seem to be incomplete.
+These limitations of the CARD algorithm are explored and modifications are introduced to yield a more practical and efficient algorithm.